-Lazy and cascade options
+4.6 Lazy option (deprecated)

 In some cases you may not want to load everything in memory because it could be too big.
-For this scenario, two options are available:

-- lazy=True/False.
-With lazy=True all arrays will have a size of zero, but all the metadata will be loaded. lazy\shape attribute is added to all object that inheritate Quantitities or numpy.ndarray (AnalogSignal, AnalogSignalArray, SpikeTrain) and to object that have array like attributes (EpochArray, EventArray) In that cases, lazy\shape is a tuple that have the same shape with lazy=False. - cascade=True/False.
-With cascade=False only one object is read (and one\to\many and many\to\many relationship are not read).

-By default (if they are not specified), lazy=False and cascade=True, i.e. all data is loaded.
+For this scenario, some IOs implement lazy=True/False.
+With lazy=True all arrays will have a size of zero, but all the metadata will be loaded.
+The lazy\shape attribute is added to all array-like objects (AnalogSignal, IrregularlySampledSignal, SpikeTrain, Epoch, Event).
+In this case, lazy\shape is a tuple that has the same value as shape with lazy=False.
+To know if a class supports lazy mode use ClassIO.support\lazy.
+By default (if not specified), lazy=False, i.e. all data is loaded.
+The lazy option will be removed in future Neo versions.
+Similar functionality will be implemented using proxy objects.

-Example cascade:
+Example of lazy loading:

 '''

-seg = reader.read_segment( cascade=True)

-print(len(seg.analogsignals)) # this is N

-seg = reader.read_segment(cascade=False)

-print(len(seg.analogsignals)) # this is zero

-'''

-Example lazy:

-'''

 seg = reader.read_segment(lazy=False)

-print(seg.analogsignals[0].shape) # this is N
+print(seg.analogsignals[0].shape) # this is (N, M)

 seg = reader.read_segment(lazy=True)

-print(seg.analogsignals[0].shape) # this is zero, the AnalogSignal is empty
+print(seg.analogsignals[0].shape) # this is 0, the AnalogSignal is empty

-print(seg.analogsignals[0].lazy_shape) # this is N
+print(seg.analogsignals[0].lazy_shape) # this is (N, M)

 '''